TheRainHub/TerrariaJavaMinClone/README.md

 2. Write clear, commented code and Javadoc in English.
 3. Add or update unit tests in `src/test`.
 4. Submit a merge request with a descriptive title and summary.
-5. Ensure the CI pipeline (if configured) passes all checks.

 ---